Miss Bala

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Gloria is kidnapped by Lino, the cartel chief whose men attacked the club.
 She's forced into the cartel's world when Lino recognizes her as a witness and decides to use her rather than kill her., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Gloria is coerced into working with the DEA as an informant.
+Of particular interest, this crucial beat Gloria is coerced into working with the DEA as an informant.
 She's now caught between the cartel and federal agents, with both sides threatening her and her family.
 The stakes escalate dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Gloria discovers Suzu's fate and realizes the DEA is willing to sacrifice her.
 A major operation goes wrong, people die, and Gloria is exposed.
 She loses faith in both sides helping her.
-She's utterly alone., illustrates the protagonist at their lowest point.
+She's utterly alone., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Gloria decides to use what she's learned from both the cartel and the DEA to orchestrate her own plan.
 She weaponizes her position in the pageant and her knowledge of both organizations to gain leverage and freedom., demonstrating the transformation achieved throughout the journey.